omarzer0/AnimeAZ/README.md

     <td>
       <video src ="https://github.com/omarzer0/AnimeAZ/assets/55766997/76438784-8d69-4bc0-b99f-61aa14fea93a" />
     </td>

   </tr>
 </table>

+# How to run

+### Before running!
+- check your system with [KDoctor](https://github.com/Kotlin/kdoctor)
+- install JDK 17 on your machine
+- add `local.properties` file to the project root and set a path to Android SDK there

+### Android
+To run the application on android device/emulator:
+- open project in Android Studio and run imported android run configuration

+To build the application bundle:
+- run `./gradlew :shared:assembleDebug`
+- find `.apk` file in `shared/build/outputs/apk/debug/shared-debug.apk`

+### Desktop
+Run the desktop application: `./gradlew :shared:run`

+### iOS
+To run the application on iPhone device/simulator:
+- Open `iosApp/iosApp.xcproject` in Xcode and run standard configuration
+- Or use [Kotlin Multiplatform Mobile plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile) for Android Studio

 ## Stack & Open-source libraries
 - 🎉🎉 Single codebase for both Android and IOS, and YES even Shared UI 🎉🎉 and should also work across all platforms.